How Can I Sell My Business?

 What is a broker?

-A main advantage of using a broker is that their estimated value of the business can carry more weight than a figure you've assumed the value to be.
-At the end of the day, a business is only worth what someone is willing to pay for it, a broker can use years of experience in order to estimate what someone would be willing to pay for your business.
+The main advantage of using a broker is that their estimated value of the business can carry more weight than a figure you've assumed the value to be.
+At the end of the day, a company is only worth what someone is willing to pay for it, a broker can use years of experience to estimate what someone would be willing to pay for your business.

 Don't forget to do your research before hiring a broker and make sure you're getting the best value for your money.